 While kitchen ovens are capable of drying filament, we highly recommend using a PrintDry Filament Drying System instead.
-PrintDry is a desktop-friendly machine engineered specifically for removing moisture from filaments.
+PrintDry is a safe, desktop-friendly machine engineered specifically for removing moisture from filaments.
 With its compact, transportable design, you can simply place the PrintDry next to your 3D printer and feed dry filament into it while it's printing.
 If you are unable to feed the filament in the PrintDry directly into your printer, this filament drying system still works very well for simply drying filament and then storing it in an air-tight container for later.
 To get the best quality prints possible, filament drying systems like the PrintDry are a 3D printing accessory we highly recommend for consistent success.

 To learn more about the benefits of drying filaments, check out our article here.

 We've found 3D printing nylon can warp about as much as ABS.